dina00/Item_Catalog/readme.md

 # Item Catalog
 ## Intro

-This is website using **Python-Flask framework** in the back-end and **HTML** and **CSS** in the front-end.
+This is a simple website built using **Python-Flask framework** in the back-end and **HTML** and **CSS** in the front-end.
 It displays the items in the database, allows editing and adding of items of signed in users.

 ## What you need beforehand